xll755/ResumeMASTER/README.md

 ### Application Flow

-After successfully staring and then accessing ResumeMASTER using your favorite browser, its finally time to go about creating, editing, and downloading your resume!
+After successfully starting and then accessing ResumeMASTER using your favorite browser, it's finally time to go about creating, editing, and downloading your resume!

 #### Account Creation

 Start off your journey by creating an account to control your resumes with.
+After creating an account, simply login to access the your dashboard.

 ##### Account Field Requirements